-20. In its Initial Report, the Working Group detailed HOW Geographic Regions (as defined in the Bylaws) are used throughout ICANN.
+17. In its Initial Report, the Working Group detailed HOW Geographic Regions (as defined in the Bylaws) are used throughout ICANN.
 It did not address, however, the more fundamental question of WHY Geographic Regions are used.
 The Working Group believes that we must understand these underlying objectives before we can properly assess whether they are currently being met.
-To do so, we must examine the history of ICANN's "diversity" and Geographic Regions.
+To do so, we must examine the history of ICANN's principle of "geographic diversity" and the evolution of the Geographic Regions Framework.